 California Gov. Newsom tours South Carolina, stirring 2028 speculation

-California Gov. Gavin Newsom is out of state, speaking to voters in churches and coffee shops in South Carolina in what many see as another step towards a presidential run.
+California Gov. Gavin Newsom is out of state, speaking to voters in churches and coffee shops in South Carolina in what many see as another step towards a presidential run, although he refused to comment directly on the 2028 race.

-It's a two-day trip to the Palmetto State, of which the governor said the focus is to energize Democratic voters and meet with people who may feel overlooked by the GOP.
+It's a two-day trip to the Palmetto State, with Newsom urging local Democratic leaders and voters to assert themselves in the current political moment and focus their efforts on the upcoming 2026 midterm races.

-One of Newsom's stops was at LilJazzi's Cafe in the city of Florence.
+On Tuesday, Newsom made five stops in the northeast corner of South Carolina.
+One of those stops was at LilJazzi's Cafe in the city of Florence.

+Newsom also spoke about the recent natural disasters and pushed back against bringing politics into the discussion of the events in Texas.

+"I was on the receiving end of that," Newsom said, speaking about the politicization of the California wildfires and the criticism he received from Republican officials.
+"That was extraordinary.
+By these same guys, but they will never implicate me into their ways.
+I choose not to be that way.
+It's not a time for politics.
+It's a time for support.
+And I support Greg Abbott.
+I support the lieutenant governor."

 Andrena Mullins is the owner of LilJazzi's Cafe.
-She describes herself as politically neutral but also sees the U.S. as a country in need of change.
+She described herself as politically neutral but also sees the U.S. as a country in need of change.

 "I'm going to top it off with one word — we need love," Mullins said.